sanjeevnataraj/Geocoding/README.md

 4) Go to 127.0.0.1:8000/geoadd

-5) Upload your xlsx file make sure in that xlsx file address column shoukd be there.
+5) Upload your xlsx file make sure in that xlsx file address column should be there.

 6) Then click on the upload button